-During the second quarter of 2000, the Company recorded restructuring charges of approximately \$0.4 million, primarily in connection with severance costs related to the departure of the Company's former chief executive officer.
-During the remainder of fiscal 2000, the Company recorded restructuring charges of approximately \$24.9 million primarily associated with restructuring efforts at certain underperforming operations and its decision to cease its e-commerce activities at Outbound Services, a subsidiary of the Company.
+During the three and nine months ended September 30, 2000, the Company recorded restructuring charges of approximately \$10.0 million and \$10.3 million, respectively.
+During the remainder of fiscal 2000, the Company recorded restructuring charges of approximately \$15.0 million.
+These charges were primarily associated with restructuring efforts at certain underperforming operations and the Company's decision to cease its e-commerce activities at Outbound Services, a subsidiary of the Company.
 As announced by the Company in the third quarter of 2000, management performed an extensive review of its operations during the second half of 2000.
 As part of this review, management decided to cease operating at three locations, sell five operations (including two smaller satellite operations), and merge two companies into other operations.
-These actions are substantially complete except that the Company is seeking buyers for two operations it is holding for sale.
-The Company anticipates that these operations will be sold during 2001.
 The restructuring charges were primarily non-cash and included goodwill impairments of approximately \$11.5 million and the writedown of other long-lived assets of approximately \$8.5 million.
 The remaining restructuring items primarily include severance and lease termination costs.
+These restructuring actions are substantially complete.
+During the third quarter of 2001, the Company decided to retain one of the operations that was previously held for sale and reversed approximately \$0.3 million of non-cash charges related to the anticipated loss on the sale of this operation.
+This amount was offset by an additional loss on the sale in late September 2001 of the final operation that was identified as part of this restructuring program.
+The losses associated with the other operations that were sold were consistent with the amounts recorded as restructuring charges in 2000.

-Severance costs recorded in 2000 and 2001 relate to the termination of 147 employees (all of these employees had been terminated as of June 30, 2001) including certain corporate personnel and the management and employees of certain underperforming locations, and to the departure of the Company's former chief executive officer.
-The following table shows the remaining liabilities associated with the cash portion of the restructuring charges as of June 30, 2001 (in thousands):
+Severance costs recorded in 2000 and 2001 relate to the termination of 147 employees (all of these employees were terminated as of June 30, 2001) including certain corporate personnel and the management and employees of certain underperforming locations, and to the departure of the Company's former chief executive officer.
+The following table shows the remaining liabilities associated with the cash portion of the restructuring charges as of September 30, 2001 (in thousands):